...

 OSA

-Obstructive Sleep Apnea is the blockage of your airway by the soft tissues in your mouth/throat.
+Obstructive sleep apnea is the blockage of your airway by the soft tissues in your mouth/throat.
 It often results in poor sleep health.
 This blockage disrupts restful sleep, drops your average oxygen saturation levels, causes you to wake up feeling unrefreshed and tired, and can have you snore away.
-This medical condition is highly associated with many co-morbidities.
-Approximately 18 million American adults suffer from obstructive sleep apnea – with an untold number of undiagnosed cases.
-Sleep apnea symptoms in men tend to display more ‘classic’ signs of OSA such as heavy snoring and excessive daytime sleepiness, whereas sleep apnea symptoms in women more often show as insomnia, anxiety, and headaches/TMJ related pain (this often results in fewer sleep testing recommendations from family physicians for females).
+This medical condition is associated with various comorbidities.
+Approximately 18 million American adults suffer from obstructive sleep apnea—with an untold number of undiagnosed cases.
+Sleep apnea symptoms in men tend to display more “classic” signs of OSA, such as heavy snoring and excessive daytime sleepiness, whereas sleep apnea symptoms in women more often show insomnia, anxiety, and headaches/TMJ-related pain (this often results in fewer sleep testing recommendations from family physicians for females).
 Because males tend to suffer from the more “classic” symptoms of OSA, they are more likely to be encouraged to seek testing by their bed partner.
-Due to the more nuanced symptoms suffered by females, they are often left untreated, or even misdiagnosed with depression or thought to be nuts.
-However, these patients aren’t nuts, instead, they and everyone around them are N.U.T.S. – Not Understanding the Symptoms.
+Females often suffer from more nuanced symptoms, leading to untreated treatment, misdiagnosis of depression, or perception as nuts.
+However, these patients are not nuts; rather, they and everyone around them are N.U.T.S., which can help identify symptoms and causes of sleep apnea.
+Not Understanding the Symptoms.

-There are several different types of sleep apnea devices that one can turn to in order to lead to no more snoring and to improve your sleep health.
+There are several different types of sleep apnea devices that one can turn to to lead to no more snoring and to improve your sleep health.

-The current gold standard for mild sleep apnea, and more severe cases, is CPAP.
+CPAP is currently the preferred treatment for mild sleep apnea and more severe cases.
 However, after a single year, 50% of CPAP patients can no longer tolerate their machine.
-Your bed partner may have looked into an anti snoring pillow or an over-the-counter snoring mouth guard, but to no avail.
-Even if the snoring pillow, sleep apnea mask or snore guard stops the snoring, it may only be masking the underlying issue.
-A sleep apnea treatment without CPAP – a new sleep apnea treatment is a custom made sleep apnea appliance.
+Your bed partner may have looked into a sleep apnea test to diagnose it.
+Your bed partner may have tried using an anti-snoring pillow or an over-the-counter snoring mouth guard, but without success.
+Even if the snoring pillow, sleep apnea mask, or snore guard stops the snoring, it may only be masking the underlying issue.
+A sleep apnea treatment without CPAP—a new sleep apnea treatment is a custom-made sleep apnea appliance.

 How do you know if you have poor sleep, obstructive sleep, or sleep apnea?